How to Get Help

 - Talk with a counselor if you would like to maintain confidentiality.
 On campus, you can call Counseling Services at 757.455.3131.
 In addition to counselors, the University Chaplain and personnel in the Student Health Center are confidential employees.
 When Counseling Services is closed, a University counselor is on-call and may be reached by either Campus Security or the Office of Residence Life; you only need to say that you would like to speak with the counselor on call.

 - Sexual Assault Support Services of the YWCA at 757.226.9922 is a local organization that is available on a 24-hour basis and can provide sexual assault advocacy, counseling, and information and education.
 Sexual Assault Support Services of the YWCA has an agreement with the University to assist any VWU student, faculty or staff member who has been sexually assaulted.
-On-campus, the Victim and Survivor Support Specialist is specially trained and available to respond to incidents involving sexual assault, 757.455.3131.
+On-campus, the staff of Student Counseling Services are specially trained and available to respond to incidents involving sexual assault.
+Contact April Christman, Director of Counseling and Student Health at 757.455.3131 or email@example.com to arrange an appointment.

 - You may contact someone you trust, such as a close friend, to be with you and support you.